Tie-breaking in self interest cumulative subtraction games: Introduction

-In an antagonistic self-interest cumulative subtraction game, we define the (self-interest) {\em outcome function} of a game $S\subset \mathbb N$ for the two players as the ordered pair $o_\ava(h) = (o^1_\ava(h), o^2_\ava(h))$, where $h\in \mathbb N_0=\mathbb N\setminus \{0\}$ represents the current heap size.
+Consider an antagonistic self-interest cumulative subtraction game.
+Following \cite{LMZ}, let us define the self-interest {\em outcome function}, under symmetric tie-breaking, of a game $S\subset \mathbb N$.
+The outcome for the two players is the ordered pair $o_\ava(h) = (o^1_\ava(h), o^2_\ava(h))$, where $h\in \mathbb N_0=\mathbb N\setminus \{0\}$ represents the current heap size.
 The cumulative utilities (a.k.a individual outcomes) can be recursively calculated using the outcome of heaps of smaller size.
 Let the first player choose $s \in S$ as their first move in PSPE play.
 Then $o^1(h) = s + o^2(h-s)$ and $o^2(h) = o^1(h-s)$.
-Thus, after the first move the heap size is reduced to $(h-s)$ and the order of the players is switched (since the next move is made by the originally second player).
+Thus, after the first move, the heap size is reduced to $h-s$, and the order of the players is switched (since the next move is made by the originally second player).
 Here, whenever there is {\em indifference} (i.e., more than one action leading to the same PSPE cumulation for the current player), the action chosen minimizes the PSPE cumulation for the other player, representing antagonistic behavior.
 In the case of {\em friendly} cumulative play, the individual outcomes $o^1_\fvf$ and $o^2_\fvf$ are analogous, but the action chosen maximizes the other player's cumulation in case of indifference, representing friendly behavior.

-Note that these two settings remain {\em symmetric}, in the sense that the outcome pairs do not depend on ``who starts'', Alice or Bob.
-Thus, the setting represents a distant relative to the classical `impartial' combinatorial games.
+Note that these two settings remain {\em symmetric}, in the sense that the outcome pairs do not depend on ``who starts'', Alice or Bob, and therefore, unless otherwise stated, we use the convention that Alice starts.
+Thus, the setting represents a distant relative of the classical `impartial' combinatorial games.
+The outcome definition gives us an algorithm to compute perfect player results/utilities.

-The first question is whether there will be any outcome-discrepancies between both players adapting friendly tie-breaking rules versus both players adapting antagonistic tie-breaking rules.
-Let player $i$'s discrepancy be $\delta^i(h) = o^i_\ava(h)-o^i_\fvf(h)$, for $i\in \{1,2\}$.
-In Table~\ref{tab:3_5} we exemplify this result with the ruleset $S=\{3,5\}$ for some initial heap sizes.
+Let the discrepancy of player $i$ be $\delta^i(h) = o^i_\ava(h)-o^i_\fvf(h)$, for $i\in \{1,2\}$.
+A valid question is whether this discrepancy will be non-zero.
+In Table~\ref{tab:3_5} we list some initial outcomes and discrepancies for the two-action ruleset $S=\{3,5\}$.

+At heap size $14$, Bob loses one unit in the antagonistic setting.
+The PSPE move sequence in the friendly setting is 3-3-5-3, where Alice `sacrifices' in her first removal.
+In the antagonistic setting, she instead plays `greedily', and the PSPE sequence becomes 5-5-3, where Alice gets both the first and the last move.
+We experimentally discovered a number of such examples of discrepancies in the two and three-action settings, summarized in Section~\ref{sec:FvFvAvA}, with related conjectures.